 After he died in 1573, he left his fortune to the town.
 He arranged the schoolmaster’s salary, annual payments to ‘the poor’, the paving of some streets, the repair of the bridge and wells, the wages of the herdsmen and the beadle, and the provision of several almshouses.

 The Thomas Oken charity still exists today and owns the tea room building, the rent for which goes to causes for the benefit of the people of Warwick.
-Oken’s will also provided £1 (worth much more in the 16th century) a year for a feast, preceded by a service at St Mary’s, which still goes on today, but presumably costs more than £1.
-If you’re not quite up for a feast, you can always pop into the tea rooms.
+Oken’s will also provided £1 (worth much more in the 16th century) a year for a feast, preceded by a service at St Mary’s, which still continues today but presumably costs more than £1.
+You can always pop into the tea rooms if you’re not quite up for a feast.

 11. Harrods, London

 Harrods is famous for many things, but its tea rooms rank highly on that list.
 The original store was founded by Charles Henry Harrod in 1849, originally just a single room, before becoming a department store in the 1880s.

 Though it first started serving ‘high tea’ in 1896, the current tea rooms were opened in 1911, named ‘The Georgian’ for George V, who was crowned that year.
 In fact, Harrods once offered deportment lessons for debutantes being presented to the king.

 After the First World War, it became famous for its tea dances, which took place on the restaurant’s sprung dance floor – still there, but now covered with carpet.